 By leveraging Live Conversation, Miller was able to overcome the challenges that come with traditional interviewing methods.

 The site attracts more than 14 million qualified buyers each month, but despite that, the UX team isn’t able to easily contact site visitors for feedback.
 Miller points out, “Unlike other businesses, we don’t have a customer list.
 Our users are actively engaged in the shopping process and connecting with our dealer clients.
 So I don’t have a practical way to just call up users on the phone to ask them questions.”

-Miller was able to use Live Conversation to find, schedule and then conduct interviews with people from the UserTesting on-demand panel.
-“I kept the participant criteria relatively open because I really wanted a full understanding of the journey and all the different directions that it may take.
+Miller was able to use Live Conversation to find, schedule and then conduct interviews with people from the UserTesting on-demand network.
+“I kept the contributor criteria relatively open because I really wanted a full understanding of the journey and all the different directions that it may take.
 For the most part, I sought out people who had made a car purchase in the past month and who had used the internet somewhere in that process.”

 2) Engaging with a diverse group of car buyers

 Miller points out that Autotrader has a pretty straightforward market: “It’s anybody who is interested in buying a car.”
 With such a wide and diverse customer base, Miller wondered if there were differences in behaviors and expectations linked to location, demographic or socioeconomic attributes.

 “With Live Conversation, I was able to speak with people all over the country, not just in Atlanta around our headquarters.
 My goal was to find out if there is a difference— as much as if there isn’t— in behavior and intentions.
 We discovered that it was very much the latter: the major issues were pretty much the same regardless of location or the nature of the purchase.”